Collegiate-Edu-Nation/chatbot-util/README.md

 ## Usage
 Before the FAQ can be extended by the LLM, the initial FAQ must be added to ~/.chatbot-util/

-Also, an updated employee list must be included in ~/.chatbot-util/employees.txt, and likewise for cen_answers.txt, robotics_answers.txt, instr_answers.txt, and phrases.txt
+A list of employees, phrases to substitute, and answers (each section being newline-delimited) must also be included in ~/.chatbot-util/Other.txt

 Once there, run the app: